smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 ## Keepers

 Chainlink Keepers is the most reliable way to automate your smart contracts.
 Move costly on-chain gas checks off-chain and decentralize your DevOps automation.
-To get started with Chainlink Keepers on Avalanche Fuji use the [Chainlink Keepers App](https://keepers.chain.link/fuji).
+To get started with Chainlink Keepers on Avalanche Fuji Testnet use the [Chainlink Keepers App](https://keepers.chain.link/fuji).
+Please complete our [survey](https://forms.gle/3rp5Qi4HH2BEPzTq9) to request access to the Chainlink Keepers Avalanche Mainnet Beta.

 To learn more about Chainlink Keepers read our [developer documentation](/docs/chainlink-keepers/introduction/).